ketan-16/ketan-16/README.md

 Final Year CSE Student with a Knack for **Web Technologies** and **Python**.

 :round_pushpin: Nashik, Maharashtra
+- Working at [@IGT Solutions](https://weoto.in/) as a Data Analyst.
-- Currently learning React and Progressive Web Apps (PWAs).
+- Currently learning to build with Chatbots with Google DialogFlow and LivePerson.
 - Worked on Web and Python based projects for [@Weoto Technologies](https://weoto.in/) and [@Frenasky](https://www.frenasky.com/).
 - When I'm not coding, I usually spend time Swing Trading or reading self-help books.
 -  **``Open for job opportunities``**